-How frustrating is it when your client has gone through your proposal and your presentation and then said ‘I want to shop around and get some quotes form other suppliers’?
-It’s not obvious from his statement what exactly his objection is to your proposal, so it may be necessary for you to probe a little deeper to find out precisely what he is needing to shop around for.
+How frustrating is it when your client has gone through your proposal and your sales presentation and then said ‘I want to shop around and get some quotes from other suppliers’?
+It’s not obvious from his statement what exactly their sales objection is to your proposal, so it may be necessary for you to probe a little deeper to find out precisely they need to shop around for.

-Here are some ideas on what to do to find out exactly what they will be shopping for:
+Here are some ideas that we cover on our Sales Courses on what to do to find out exactly what they will be shopping for: